 Investors only buy houses that are under market value

 Investors have their own costs to deal with and you can be sure those costs will be factored into their offered price.
 Investors are taking a risk by purchasing “as is” and require at least a 20%-30% margin on their investment to make a living.
 Generally an investor will be in your property for the cost of purchase + Closing costs + advertising fees to find you + what it costs them to repair the house.
 They then have to pay commissions, high interest rate on short term loans, property taxes during repairs, and commissions and closing costs when they sell.
 That 20%-30% generally ends up being around 10% to 15% after repairs and sale.
 They may be relying on your motivation to get out quickly.
-Whatever the reason, it is unlikely that an investor will pay top market value for your house in its as-is condition.
+Whatever the reason, it is unlikely that an investor will pay top market value for your house as is in condition.